 Dental Sealants Prevent Cavities

-At AZ Family Dentistry, we use dental sealants to help prevent cavities.
+At AZ Family Dentistry, we can prevent cavities from using dental sealants.
 In addition to regular cleanings and check-ups, we can also recommend a number of services and products to help you keep your teeth healthy and avoid a number of common dental problems, including decay.

-One of the services we offer that are highly effective in helping avoid cavities in both kids and adults is dental sealants.
+One of the services we offer services for dental sealants that are helpful and effective to get rid of cavities for both kids and adults.
 Thanks to sealants, many of our patients have fewer cavities.
 By opting for sealants now, you may be saving yourself the future discomfort and costs of treating decay.

 What Are Dental Sealants?

 A dental sealant is a thin layer of resin that is applied in the deep grooves on the chewing surfaces of molars.
 Once the sealant is cured, you can expect it to remain in place for several years.
-The sealants are white and opaque, making them difficult to see – even up close.
+Even from close, it is difficult to see the sealant as they are white and opaque which almost go with the shape of the teeth.

 The sealant acts as a barrier between cavity-causing agents and the grooves of your teeth and is a useful step towards keeping your teeth cavity-free.